CPR Definition: Early Case Assessment

 Many companies employ a computerized matter management system for purposes of tracking litigation, claims, government investigations, and related legal matters.
 The ECA is not intended to take the place of a matter management system; however, one may usefully become a component of the other.
 Therefore, corporate users are encouraged to tailor these guidelines and tools to their particular needs and requirements.

 - A detailed, step-by-step guide for users who are less familiar with the concept of ECA and seek a comprehensive analytical model.

 - A short Executive Summary form for sophisticated users who are familiar with the elements of the ECA process.

-To download materials in an electronic format, please use the links on the top right.
+To download materials in an electronic format, please use the links on the top left.

 For more assistance with your ECA process, contact firstname.lastname@example.org.